HINT: Hierarchical Invertible Neural Transport for Density Estimation and Bayesian Inference: Mathematical Background

+Using the change-of-variables formula, the density at a given data point $\x$ can also be calculated as $p_X(\x) = p_Z(T(\x)) \cdot \left| \det \mathbf{J}_T(\x) \right|$.
+The mathematical basis of this procedure is the theory of transport maps \cite{villani2008optimal}, which are employed in exactly the same way to push a reference density (e.g.~Gaussian) to a target density (e.g.~the data distribution, \cite{marzouk2016sampling}).
+In fact, up to a constant, namely the (typically inaccessible) fixed entropy $H(p_X)$ of the data distribution, the expected value of the objective in \cref{eq:max-likelihood-loss} is the \emph{Kullback-Leibler (KL) divergence} between the data distribution $p_X$ and the push-forward of the latent density $S_\# p_Z$: \begin{linenomath*} \end{linenomath*} Normalizing flows represent one parametrised family of maps over which \cref{eq:max-likelihood-loss} can be minimized.
+Other examples include polynomial \cite{marzouk2016sampling}, kernel-based \cite{liu2016stein} or low-rank tensor \cite{dolgov2020tt} approximations.

-We emphasize that each layer $\bT_\ell$ is a composition of an orthogonal transformation and a triangular map, where the latter is better known in the field of transport maps as \textit{Knothe-Rosenblatt rearrangement} \cite{marzouk2016sampling}.
-This factorization can be seen as a non-linear generalization to a classic QR decomposition \cite{stoer2013introduction}.
-Whereas the triangular part encodes the possibility to represent non-linear transformations, the orthogonal part reshuffles the entries to foster dependence of each part of the input to the final output, thereby drastically increasing the representation power of the map $\bT$.
+Note also that each pair $f_{\text{C}i} \circ f_{\mathbf{Q}i}$ in $T$ is a composition of an orthogonal transformation and a triangular map, where the latter is better known in the field of transport maps as a \emph{Knothe-Rosenblatt rearrangement} \cite{marzouk2016sampling}.
+This can be interpreted as a non-linear generalization of the classic QR decomposition \cite{stoer2013introduction}.
+Whereas the triangular part encodes the possibility to represent non-linear transformations, the orthogonal part reshuffles variables to foster dependence of each part of the input to the final output, thereby drastically increasing the representational power of the map $T$.